Student-of-Python/BinomialOptionsModeling/README.md

 Given these payoffs, we want to ask, what is the fair price of the option today?

 ### Step 1: Calculate the Payoffs
-Recall for an option, there are two components for determining payoff:
+Recall that for an option, there are two components for determining payoff:
 \
 Stock Price: $S$
 \